Mallorca in August (2025): Weather, Events, and Best Things to Do

 From epic battle reenactments to tomato festivals and overnight pilgrimages, August is packed with events!

-Fiesta de la Patrona, 2nd of August
+Festa de la Patrona, Pollença, 2nd of August

-Decorated with white bunting strung from end to end, the main square becomes the heart of the action, featuring a stage for concerts, and stalls filled with delicious food.
+Decorated with white bunting strung from end to end, the main square becomes the heart of the action, featuring a stage for concerts and stalls filled with delicious food.
 There’s something for everyone, including concerts, children’s entertainment, sports events, demonstrations, and parties galore.

 On August 2nd, the fiesta reaches its peak with an epic reenactment of the 1550 battle between the Christians and Moorish pirates – a pirate attack that has been acted out since at least 1860!
 This isn’t just a simple skirmish – it’s a full-blown theatrical event complete with 16th-century costumes, props, and plenty of dramatic flair.